Gautam8387/CS-1319-Programming-Language-Design-and-Implementation/README.md

 ## Assignment 3
 This assignment is to write a parser for nanoC.
 The parser is implemented using ```Bison```.
 Modified the lexer accordingly.

+## Assignment 4
+This assignment is to write a symbol table for nanoC.
+We also generate the intermediate (three address) code and Quads for nanoC.
+The symbol table and intermediate code is implemented using ```C```.